b4winckler/reverse/README.md

     the `R/` subdirectory.
 In this example it is sufficient to have a wrapper function like `reverse <- function(x) .Call('reverse', x)` but you may want to coerce any variables before passing them to your C function.
-Note that it is not necessary to load the shared library with `.Call()` in the wrapper.
+Note that it is not necessary to load the shared library with `dyn.load()` in the wrapper.
 R takes care of this for us.
 -   A `NAMESPACE` file which tells R to load the shared library and what wrapper functions to expose from the `R/` subdirectory.
 In this example